eligolf/affinity_chess/README.md

 - [ ] Bonus for passed pawns
 - [ ] Bonus for trading material when being up in material
 - [ ] Bonus for mobility
-- [ ] Punishment for not developing pieces